Implement actors

 - Each actor is provided with several data, including

-, so Actor can modify response and cookie before sending back result to a visitor's browser.
+HttpResponse, so the actor can modify the response and cookie before returning the result to a visitor's browser.

 By default, Optimizely Forms has two built-in Actors: